alan-od/Arduino-Frequency-Counter/README.md

 Performance:

 The prototype used HC series logic and I found that using such chips the highest frequency that could be measured was around 75MHz.
 I then found that RS Components could source 74AC393 and 74AC00 chips in DIL packages made by Toshiba.
 Substituting the 74HC393 for a Toshiba 74AC393 increased the high frequency performance to 115MHz.
-At the low end the frequency counter could measure 500Hz, although its low frequency performance may be better I don't have the necessary equipment to test it.
+At the low end the frequency counter could measure 500Hz, although its low frequency performance may be better it couldn't be tested due to lack of suitable equipment.

 Tooling: